OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 This is the [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).

-In MusicXML the octave ranges from 0 to 9 and steps are A, B, C, D, E, F, G.
+In MusicXML, the octave ranges from 0 to 9 and steps are A, B, C, D, E, F, G.

-In the OpenScore Lieder train dataset we encountered these pitches:
+In the OpenScore Lieder train dataset, we encountered these pitches:

 ```
 __ __ __ __ __ __ __